syntaxseed/templateseed/README.md

 Usage - Quick Start
 --------

 First ensure you have a directory for your templates.
 Save them with the **.tpl.php** extension.
-They can be sorted in to subdirectories.
+They can be sorted into subdirectories.

 Require with Composer:
 ```